Bestwayrecipes/WP-Recipe-Genie/README.md

 1. Download the plugin ZIP file or clone this repository.
 2. Upload the plugin folder to your WordPress `/wp-content/plugins/` directory.
 3. Activate the plugin through the **Plugins** menu in WordPress.
+4. Add your OpenRouter and FAL AI API keys in the plugin settings.
-4. Access the **Recipe Genie Dashboard** to start creating SEO-optimized recipes!
+5. Access the **Recipe Genie Dashboard** to start creating SEO-optimized recipes!

 ---